Pokeconomist/cinnabar/README.md

 ## Getting Started
 *NOTE:*
-*To run this game, you must have [Ruby](https://www.ruby-lang.org/en/downloads/) installed on your machine, and csv gem* Download csv gem with command `gem install csv`
+*To run this game, you must have [Ruby](https://www.ruby-lang.org/en/downloads/) installed on your machine, and csv gem.*

+Download csv gem with command `gem install csv`

 ## Built With